LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 |converting pixels to cm|scale||
 |translating plastic-frame to the center of the image|translation_x|translation_y|

-simply put, perspective makes farther things smaller. where "further" corresponds to the distance of the point to the plane of the camera (the geometric height). if we are dealing with a system where all the points to be recorded in the transformed image are constrained to lye on some plane in 3D, than we can derive some relationship between x, y, and the distance from the camera's plane. so you get an affect where things to some direction are shrunk down relative to others. also, since the plane of points is at an angle to the cameras plane, you get that some direction is squished and it's perpendicular direction is not.
+simply put, perspective makes further things smaller. where "further" corresponds to the distance of the point to the plane of the camera (the geometric height). if we are dealing with a system where all the points to be recorded in the transformed image are constrained to lye on some plane in 3D, then we can derive some relationship between x, y, and the distance from the camera's plane. so, you get an effect where things are shrunk down in some direction relative to others. also, since the plane of points is at an angle to the cameras plane, you get that some direction is squished and its perpendicular direction is not.

 for more information see [Perspective_Theory](analysis\Perspective_Theory.html)

 ### gauging the perspective transformation coefficients

-in order to preform the reverse perspective transformation, it is first necessary to find the perspective transformation coefficients. in order to find them, I did the following:
+to preform the reverse perspective transformation, it is first necessary to find the perspective transformation coefficients. to find them, I did the following:

-1. I marked 4 points on the corners plastic frame.
+1. I marked 4 points on the corners of the plastic frame.
 2. I measured the distances between every set of two points (6 distances total)
 3. I used the distances I measured, and a global implementation of scipy.minimize, to find the locations of each of these 4 points, with accuracy of 0.1mm.
 4. I wrote and used a script to help me manually mark each of the 4 points on each of the 80 images.